Faculty Seminars in Online Teaching

 Faculty Seminars In Online Teaching.

-We invite you to join us for Faculty Seminars in Online Teaching.
-These stand-alone seminars provide a space for collegial dialogue around best practices in online teaching.
-Co-presented by the Center for Distributed Learning and UCF teaching faculty, they are designed as ongoing professional development for online instructors following IDL6543.
-However, all members of the UCF community with an interest in online teaching are welcome to participate.
+Join us for Faculty Seminars in Online Teaching.
+These seminars provide a space for collegial dialogue around best practices in online teaching and inspire innovation.
+Co-presented by the Center for Distributed Learning and UCF teaching faculty, this ongoing series is designed as professional development for online instructors following IDL6543.
+However, all members of the UCF community with an interest in online teaching are welcome to participate!

 Read More